kadiraio/kadiraio.github.io/_posts/blog/2014-09-08-awesome-error-tracking-solution-for-meteor-apps-with-kadira.md

 ---
 layout: blog_post
-title: Error Tracking Reimagined for Meteor Apps with Kadira
+title: Awesome Error Tracking Solution for Meteor Apps with Kadira
-permalink: /blog/error-tracking-re-imagined-for-meteor-apps-with-kadira
+permalink: /blog/awesome-error-tracking-solution-for-meteor-apps-with-kadira
 ---

 Everybody hates errors -- whether it's in a Meteor app or not.
 Unfortunately, errors are something we can't avoid.
 So we must track and handle errors even though, we have tested our app a lot.